wso2/docs-is/en/docs/setup/migration-guide.md

 Now let's see how to do the blue-green deployment with WSO2 Identity Server.

-1. Create new databases for the new WSO2 Identity Server version (5.9.0) that you are migrating to.
+1. Create a new databases for the new WSO2 Identity Server version (5.9.0) that you are migrating to.
 2. Unzip a WSO2 Identity Server 5.9.0 distribution (use a WUM updated distribution if possible).
 This will be used as the data sync tool between the Identity Server versions.
-We will refer to this WSO2 Identity Server distribution as “**data sync tool**” and location as `<SYNC-TOOL-HOME>`.
+We will refer to WSO2 Identity Server distribution as “**data sync tool**” and location as `<SYNC-TOOL-HOME>`.
 3. Copy the [sync client jar](https://maven.wso2.org/nexus/content/groups/wso2-public/org/wso2/carbon/identity/migration/resources/org.wso2.is.data.sync.client/1.0.23/org.wso2.is.data.sync.client-1.0.23.jar) file to the `<SYNC-TOOL-HOME>/repository/components/dropins` directory.
 4. Replace the `log4j2.properties` file located in `<SYNC-TOOL-HOME>/repository/conf`
     with the log4j2.properties file from [here](../assets/attachments/migration/log4j2.properties).
     This will create a separate log file `syn.log` in the `<SYNC-TOOL-HOME>/repository/logs` directory which will contain the sync tool related logs.
 5. Add the data sources used in **source** and **target** WSO2 Identity Server deployments involved in the migration to `deployment.toml` file located `<SYNC-TOOL-HOME>/repository/conf/deployment.toml`.